Posted on Leave a comment

 My final problem is that the sign is just badly written and leaves out, well, the entire story.
 Yes, this building is the home of the former library.
 The operating dates are accurate based upon what is known.
 The problem is, this building was moved to its current location in 1991.
 The wording of the sign strongly implies that the building has always been located in Old Fort Park.

 While I do not know when this hanging sign was installed, if was after 2015, a very cursory review of my book, Historic Sites and Locations of New Smyrna Beach, would have helped tremendously and pointed the creator to source material.
+I would have gladly helped whoever was creating the sign.
 Even if the sign was installed prior, very limited research would have helped create a more accurate, and interesting, story.

 3′ x 5′ Allegiance American Flag – $65.00